5monkeys/django-traits/README.md

     test_is_rich = parametrize_people(create_trait_test(Person.is_rich))
 ```

-The above example will generate tests that exercises the in-Python predicate on
+The above example will generate three tests that checks that each given instance of
-instances of `Person`, as well as tests that tries to filter using the ORM predicate.
+`Person` only appears in an ORM query result if the trait evaluates to `True` for that
+instance, and that the result set is empty if it evaluates to `False`.
+So if the
-That means that if the implementations were to drift apart, for instance if the limit
+implementations were to drift apart, for instance if the limit was increased to `2000`
-was increased to `2000` in `check_instance()` but not in `q`, the tests would fail.
+in `check_instance()` but not in `q`, the tests would fail and enforce that the two
+implementations are in sync.

 You can also use [Hypothesis] to automatically generate test values.